quibbious/CC-MonLineDrawer/README.md

 # Installation and Usage
 ### run pastebin command inside of computer, and make sure a monitor is connected.
 on a 5x5 monitor display, the line is fairly small.
-However, on smaller monitors, you may need to adjust the monitor.setTextScale value in MonLineDrawer.lua.
+However, on smaller monitors, you may need to make a monitor.setTextScale value in MonLineDrawer.lua.
 ```
 pastebin get vXKndURv MonLineDrawer.lua
 ```